scylladb/care-pet/README.md

 This example project demonstrates a generic IoT use case for ScyllaDB.

-The application allows tracking of pets health indicators and consist of 3 parts:
+The application allows tracking of pets' health indicators and consists of 3 parts:

 - a collar that reads and pushes sensors data
 - a web app for reading and analyzing the pets' data